flame-code/FLAME/docs/main.rst

         ``minhocao``: It solves poisson's equation for a charge density given in cube format.

+        ``fingerprint``: It solves poisson's equation for a charge density given in cube format.

 **two_level_geopt**: It specifies the geometry optimization should be in level or two.
 It it is .true., the block geopt_prec must be